microsoft/WhatTheHack/043-SQLModernization/Student/Challenge03.md

 ## Success Criteria

-* Explore new features: Evaluate the difference in performance using the Notebook referenced above, comparing the execution plan differences by using Query Store.
-What specifically accounts for the difference?
-Show the execution plans to your coach and explain why they are different.
+* Evaluate the performance difference using the Notebook in the [Explore New Features](#explore-new-features) section.
-* Understand key blockers: Evaluate the execution plan using the query above.
-Where is the time spent in the query and why?
-How can it be improved?
-Once evaluated, explain the problem and show the data that illustrates the improvements.
+* Improve the performance of the query in the [Understand Key Blockers](#understand-key-blockers) section.
-* Create a performance baseline: Investigate how the over 200 KPIs exposed by [Azure Monitor SQL Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/sql-insights-overview) to monitor health, diagnose problems, and tune performance can give you a deeper understanding of your databases usage patterns.
+* Configure SQL insights to create a performance baseline.

 ## Tips

 * If you are able to evaluate and see what how the plans are different but not sure why, read up on [Intelligent Query Processing](https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15); cross reference your observations with the details in the document.
 * Use the [Azure SQL Database tips script](https://github.com/microsoft/azure-sql-tips/wiki/Azure-SQL-Database-tips) to check for best practices.
-* Want more hands-on material?
-Check out the [Microsoft Ground-to-Cloud](https://github.com/microsoft/sqlworkshops-sqlg2c/blob/master/README.md) series.
+* Look at [Azure Monitor SQL Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/sql-insights-overview) for information on how to monitor health, diagnose problems, and tune performance.

 ## Advanced Challenges (Optional)